nuest/mro-docker/README.md

 You can install packages etc. in the R session as usual, though for reproducibility it is strongly recommended to do this _only_ in the Dockerfile.

-## Publish image on Docker Hub

-Then push to GitHub - the automated build should be available shortly after.

 ## Tasks / Ideas / Next steps

 * include something similar than the `install2.R` script so that packages can properly be installed